IceKhan13/purplecaffeine/api_server/README.md

 # PurpleCaffeine API backend

-## Launch your development instance of the API
+## Launch your docker development instance of the API

 To run this docker you need to have a database server and docker running.